Egmanton

 Egmanton is a small village and civil parish in Nottinghamshire, England, and is located one mile south of Tuxford and one mile north of Laxton.
-The population of the civil parish taken at the 2011 Census was 286.
+According to the 2001 census it has 254 inhabitants in 101 households in the civil parish, the population taken at the 2011 census went up to 286, and this fell to 271 for the 2021 census.
 The name derives from the Old English words for Ecgmund's farm/settlement.

 The nearest larger towns are Retford and Newark-on-Trent.
 It is located approximately 35 metres above sea level.

-It is part of the Caunton Ward of the administrative district of Newark and Sherwood District Council and the county of Nottinghamshire.
+It is part of the ward of Caunton in the administrative district of Newark and Sherwood District Council and the county of Nottinghamshire.
 It lies within the Parliamentary constituency of Newark.

 Egmanton was mentioned in the Domesday Survey of 1086.